erkinalp/Neotron-Pico/README.md

 ## Software

-The Neotron Pico is designed to run the Neotron OS - a CP/M or MS-DOS alike OS written in Rust.
+The Neotron Pico BTX is designed to run the Neotron OS - a CP/M or MS-DOS alike OS written in Rust.
 But, being open-hardware, you can program your Neotron Pico to do pretty much anything.

 ## Specs